 And, regular reviewers are the most important reviewers.
 When calculating an average overall review score, many review sites will discount or even exclude ratings by people who don’t regularly post reviews.
 Why?
 The one-shot reviewer is more likely to be biased, such as a friend of the business owner who got asked for a good review as a favor.

 Consider an Online Review Monitoring Service and an Agency

 You can look for your reviews with a search engine, like Google, typing in “your-firm-name reviews.”
 If so, you should be disciplined, calendaring to do this regularly.
 But that takes time and you might miss some of the details that an experienced team would uncover, especially on legal niche-sites.

 There are monitoring services that alert you to reviews.
 Some are free, but you should monitor each firm attorney and office location, so your needs can quickly add up to more than what you get for free.

-You will also want to claim and verify your listings on sites like Yelp to claim your rights as the law firm being reviewed.
+You will also want to claim and verify your listings on sites like Avvo to claim your rights as the law firm being reviewed.
 If you’re a client of our agency, we’ll do that for you.

-But remember, whether you do it yourself or not, the NYU study showed if there is no response, the public assumes it must be true.
+Remember the NYU study showed if there is no response, the public assumes it must be true.